BackofenLab/IntaRNA/README.md

 cat myQueries.fasta | IntaRNA -q STDIN -t myTargets.fasta
 ```

-Nucleotide encodings different from `ACGU` are rewritten as `N` and the respective
+Nucleotide encodings different from `ACGUT` are rewritten as `N` and the respective
 positions are not considered to form base pairs (and this ignored).
+Thymine `T` encodings are replaced by uracil `U`, since a `ACGU`-only
+energy model is used.

 For a list of general program argument run `-h` or `--help`.
 For a complete
 list covering also more sophisticated options, run `--fullhelp`.